MIST-Experiment/echaim/README.md

 # echaim
-Unofficial Python interface to ECHAIM model (under development).
+A Python interface to ECHAIM model (under development).